 Perhaps Sarai's servant had been acquired in Egypt, as scripture tells us Hagar was, in fact, Egyptian.
 She may have been part of the spoils given by Pharaoh when he kicked Abram out of Egypt earlier in Genesis.
-In any case, Sarai offers her to Abram, who accepts, and sleeps with her.
+In any case, Sarai offers her to Abram, who accepts and sleeps with her.

 "And he went in unto Hagar, and she conceived; and when she saw that she had conceived, her mistress was despised in her eyes."

 Hagar had only acted in obedience with Sarai's request.
 Now, however, Sarai had become jealous and envious of her ability to produce a child.
 It is not a stretch to assume God must not have been happy with this situation - starting with Abram's decision to go along with it.
 This showed a moment of weakness and lack of faith on Abram's part - evidence he was, after all, human.

-It is easy to look favorably upon Hagar and Ishmael in this instance.
-She simply did what she was told to do, and when a natural consequence occurred, Sarai turned on her and "dealt hardly with her".
+It is easy to sympathize with Hagar and Ishmael in this scenario.
+She simply did what she was told to do, and when a natural consequence occurred, Sarai turned on her and "dealt harshly with her".
 Hagar was an innocent victim, if there ever was such a thing.
-Consequently, she flees Sarai's presence, and what follows is a remarkable encounter between Hagar and Ishmael - and God.
+Consequently, she flees Sarai's presence and what follows is a remarkable encounter between Hagar, Ishmael & God.

-It is interesting to note the word used to describe Sarai's treatment of Hagar, is the same word used to describe the treatment of the Israelites by the Pharaohs centuries later.
+It is interesting to note the word used to describe Sarai's treatment of Hagar - harsh - is the same word used to describe the treatment of the Israelites by their overlord Pharaohs centuries later.
 Hagar responded as the Israelites would as well, by fleeing into the desert.
 Even more interesting is that the place she flees, the wilderness of Shur, would be the exact same place that the Israelites migrate to after crossing the Red Sea on their way out of Egypt under Moses.